 When it comes to employee attraction and retention, building CSR policies and values into an employee value proposition (EVP) is key.
 Simply defined, an EVP shows how employees and prospective employees perceive the value that people gain by working for an organisation.

+As we’ve highlighted, in many cases, employees are looking for “more than a job”.
+Showing CSR values in an EVP is vital in attracting and retaining the right people and creating real value and motivation for employees.
 Lots of businesses do this by offering volunteering leave or matching charitable donations to help employees’ philanthropic efforts go further.
 Apple, for example, reported that employee volunteer hours topped 400,000 in 2020 while corporate donations hit a record $250 million.10

 They said, “When our employees donate money, Apple matches their donations.
 That way, every contribution goes further, every act inspires another, and every effort is amplified.”
+Other examples include the likes of Amazon co-founding The Climate Pledge in 2019 – a commitment to be net-zero carbon across the business by 2040.11

 By committing to causes that employees are passionate about, multinational organisations are building their EVP and helping generate purpose and meaning behind work, all while improving employee loyalty.